muhammadans341/Robot-Simulation/README.md

 2. Implement system-wide configurations for CORS.
 3. Implement logging for issues.
 4. Utilize property files to remove hardcoded variables from the code.
-5. Use separate exception classes for different types of exceptions.
-6. Create a separate messages file to store all messages so that they can be changed without changing code
+5. Create a separate messages file to store all messages so that they can be changed without changing code